-We have already raised an astonishing £55,000, which is a fantastic starting point and a testament to the support this project has within the community.
+We have already raised an astonishing £183,968 which is a testament to the support this project has within the community.

 In addition to our public campaign, we are also working hard behind the scenes applying for every grant scheme we can find so we hope to top up our community fundraising.

 If you'll forgive the Trumpism, please help us by donating whatever you can today, no matter how small, so we can build a fantastic new skatepark for generations to come.

 Share this story